lightswitch05/php-version-audit/README.md

     optional arguments:
     --help                          show this help message and exit.
     --version                       set the PHP Version to run against.
-Defaults to the runtime version, be sure to set this if you are using the docker image.
+Defaults to the runtime version.
+This is required when running with docker.
     --fail-security                 generate a 10 exit code if any CVEs are found, or security support has ended.
     --fail-support                  generate a 20 exit code if the version of PHP no longer gets active (bug) support.
     --fail-patch                    generate a 30 exit code if there is a newer patch-level release.